sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-shell-setupthemes.md

 <td><p>Specifies the path to a screen-saver file.</p>
 <div class="alert">
 <strong>Note</strong>
 <p>We do not recommend setting this value.
 Instead, we recommend using automatic power plans to dim the screen.
 This can help reduce system power consumption.
-For more information on power plans, see the [Battery Life Technical Reference](http://go.microsoft.com/fwlink/?LinkId=206664) in the Windows® Assessment and Deployment Kit (Windows ADK) Technical Reference.</p>
+For more information on power plans, see the [Battery Life Technical Reference](http://go.microsoft.com/fwlink/?LinkId=206664) in the Windows Assessment and Deployment Kit (Windows ADK) Technical Reference.</p>
 </div>
 <div>